-If you’ve read my previous newsletter articles or attended any of my teleconferences (or our Ultimate Level event), you know that I am a huge proponent of utilizing time-tested systems to run a successful practice – – from marketing to receptionist scripts, to initial client meetings, to generating trust documents, to signing meetings, and regular client follow-ups…FOR EVERYTHING.
+If you’ve read my previous newsletter articles or purchased any of my presentations (or our Ultimate Level event), you know that I am a huge proponent of utilizing time-tested systems to run a successful practice – – from marketing to receptionist scripts, to initial client meetings, to generating trust documents, to signing meetings, and regular client follow-ups…FOR EVERYTHING.

 Yet, even those who do systematize virtually all of their practice often fail to have a system for generating new client referrals from existing clients, the life’s blood of any business.
 Client referrals from your existing clients cost very little in terms of expense and are much more likely to engage your services than prospects developed through other forms of marketing.

 Many attorneys and other professionals, unfortunately, believe that if they provide good client service, that alone will naturally result in lots of referrals from clients.
 You may, in fact, get a few client referrals that way.
 But, if you want a bigger, more consistent referral stream, you can’t just leave it up to your clients.
 You need to have a system that directs your clients who to refer and provides a way that makes the referral process simple and easy.

 My law firm regularly generates 10 to 12 new clients each month from referrals by our existing clients (and probably more that we don’t directly track as being referred by a client).
 In this article, I will share with you a few of the key components of my firm’s client referral system – – one that you can be assured actually works!